cmu-delphi/delphi-epidata/docs/symptom-survey/coding.md

 > The de-identified results of this survey may be used for our future studies or
 > shared with other investigators for their research studies.
 Results published
 > by us and other researchers will be in aggregate and will not identify
-> individual respondents or their responses.
+> individual participants or their responses.

 ### New Items